 Woodland Caribou Provincial Park is arguably one of Ontario Parks’ best destinations for backcountry wilderness camping and canoeing.

-This vast park (544,160 hectares) features a Boreal ecosystem influenced by a prairie climate and displays a diverse community of flora and fauna, including being a home to threatened Woodland Caribou.
+This 544,160 hectare park features a Boreal ecosystem influenced by prairie climate.
+It displays a diverse community of flora and fauna being a home to the elusive Woodland Caribou.

 It is considered a cultural landscape, with records of historical use dating back 9,000 years.
 The park is within the UNESCO World Heritage site known as Pimachiowin Aki, living cultural landscape, recognizing the Anishinaabeg as stewards of the land.
 This designation highlights the value of the area and its significance in preservation.